-- Children who need a social worker (Child in Need and Child Protection Plans).
+Children who need a social worker (Child in Need and Child Protection Plans).
 As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
-In addition, the college will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children with unexplainable and/or persistent absences from education.
-The college response to children with unexplainable and/or persistent absences from education supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of children going missing in the future.
+In addition, the college will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker.

+Children missing education.
+The college response to children missing education supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of children going missing in the future.
 This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where going missing from education may increase known safeguarding risks within the family or in the community.
 We support and monitor attendance carefully and address poor or irregular attendance without delay.